A little about the

 firearms.
 I loved to send bullets down range at targets.

 from friends how to hunt, how to stalk game as well as how to take care

 so it tastes good too.
 I did manage to squeeze in some competitive

 while I was on active duty.
 Some friends had introduced me to the fun

 competing in combat shooting.
-I was never any good, not like the people who
+I was never any good, not like the people

 introduced me to this sport.
 Of course, I really did have to manage my

 between being at sea, family, and shooting competitions.